marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

 To support this, we have made the following decisions

 1. Every client using a Marain instance will have a top-level (i.e. child of the root tenant) Marain tenant created for them.
 For the remainder of this document, these will be referred to as "Client Tenants".
+Note that there is nothing that mandates these be top-level for this approach to work, but at present we expect that they will be.
 1. Every Marain service will also have a top-level Marain tenant created for it.
 For the remainder of this document, these will be referred to as "Service Tenants".
+As with Client Tenants, there is nothing that mandates they be top level.
 1. Clients will access the Marain services they are licenced for using their own tenant Id.
+Whilst the Marain services themselves expect this to be supplied as part of endpoint paths, there is nothing to prevent an API Gateway (e.g. Azure API Management) being put in front of this so that custom URLs can be mapped to tenants, or so that tenant IDs can be passed in headers.
-1. When a Marain service depends on another one as part of an operation, it will pass a tenant Id that's a subtenant of it's own Service Tenant that is specific to the client.
+1. When a Marain service depends on another one as part of an operation, it will pass the Id of a tenant that is a subtenant of it's own Service Tenant.
+This subtenant will be specific to the client that is making the original call.
 For example, the Workflow service has a dependency on the Operations Control service.
 If there are two Client Tenants for the Workflow Service, each will have a corresponding sub-tenant of the Workflow Service Tenant and these will be used to make the call to the Operation service.
 This approach allows the depended-upon service to be used indirectly by the client, but not for direct usage.

-Each of these tenants - Client, Service, and the client-specific sub-tenants of the Service Tenants - will need to hold configuration appropriate for their expected use case.
+Each of these tenants - Client, Service, and the client-specific sub-tenants of the Service Tenants - will need to hold configuration appropriate for their expected use cases.
+This will normally be any required storage configuration for the services they use, plus the Ids of any subtenants that have been created for them in those services, but could also include other things.

 As an example, suppose we have two customers; Contoso and Litware.
 For these customers to be able to use Marain, we must create Contoso and Litware tenants.
-These will generally be children of the root tenant (although they don’t need to be).
 We also have two Marain services available, Workflow and Operations.
-These also have tenants that are children of the root tenant (in the following diagrams, Service Tenants are shown in ALL CAPS and Client Tenants in normal sentence case):
+These also have tenants created for them (in the following diagrams, Service Tenants are shown in ALL CAPS and Client Tenants in normal sentence case.
+Service-specific client subtenants use a mix to indicate what they relate to):

 ```
 Root tenant